Federal Consistency Authority

 The applicable enforceable policies (updated August 01, 2019) for the proposed project have been identified, however are subject to change as additional information becomes available.

-The public comment period for this project is open.
+The Public comment period is CLOSED.
 All comments must be received by midnight September 21, 2019.
-Submit email comments to firstname.lastname@example.org.
+Submit email comments to email@example.com.
 Please see details on the Public Notices page.